blackducksoftware/hub-detect-ws/README.md

 ```

 From each POST to /scaninspectimage, you should get an HTTP 202 response indicating that the request was accepted.
 While the request is being processed, the /ready endpoint will return 503.
 When processing of that request has finished, a Scan and a BOM will appear on the Hub's Scans screen, and the /ready endpoint will return 200.

-Subsequent runs on the same tarfile will hit a permission error writing the container filesystem output file.
-Executing "rm -rf ~/hub-detect-ws/shared/output/*.gz" between runs will avoid this.

 To delete the pod and the service from the cluster: